Cold, dry weather to prevail

 Islamabad

-Pakistan Meteorological Department (PMD) has predicted cold and dry weather in most parts of the country during the next 24 hours, Dunya News reported.
+Met office Friday forecast cold and dry weather in most parts of the country during the next 24 hours.

-The Met Office said that continental air is prevailing over most parts of the country.
-Mainly cold and dry weather is expected in most parts of the country.
-However, foggy conditions are expected at isolated places in Gujranwala, Sargodha, Faisalabad, Lahore, Multan, Sahiwal, Bahawalpur divisions during morning.
-The Met Office also predicted rain with light snowfall over the hills at a few places in Gilgit-Baltistan and Kashmir.
+Partly cloudy weather with chances of rain (light snowfalls over the hills) is expected at isolated places in Gilgit-Baltistan and north Balochistan.
+However, foggy conditions are expected in Gujranwala, Sargodha, Faisalabad, Lahore, Sahiwal during night and morning hours.

-Meanwhile, weather remained cold and dry in most parts of the country during the past 24 hours.
-Skardu remained the coldest city in the country with -08°C temperature.
-The Multan local Met office has forecast cold and dry weather with chances of mist in the morning for the city and its suburbs during the next 24 hours.—APP
+According to the synoptic situations, continental air is prevailing over most parts of the country and shallow westerly wave is likely to affect western and northern areas of the country on Saturday evening/nigt.